OctopusDeploy/docs/docs/deploying-applications/configuration-files/index.md

 There may be other variables you would like Octopus to replace in your configuration files that are outside both the appSettings and connectionStrings areas.

-There are three ways you can do this, two of which involve usingÂ [Octopus Variables](/docs/home/deploying-applications/variables.md).
+There are three ways you can do this, two of which involve using [Octopus Variables](/docs/home/deploying-applications/variables.md).

-1. InsertÂ `#{OctopusVariables}`Â where you would like the replacement to happen and use theÂ [Substitute Variables in Files](/docs/home/deploying-applications/substitute-variables-in-files.md)Â feature in the package step (see below for sample)
+1. Insert `#{OctopusVariables}` where you would like the replacement to happen and use the [Substitute Variables in Files](/docs/home/deploying-applications/substitute-variables-in-files.md) feature in the package step (see below for sample)
-2. InsertÂ `#{OctopusVariables}`Â where you would like the replacement to happen and then use theÂ [Regular Expression Find and Replace](https://library.octopusdeploy.com/#!/step-template/actiontemplate-file-system-regular-expression-find-and-replace)Â library template (this means you can replace any Octopus Variable in any file outside of the package step, the only distinction to the first option)
+2. Insert `#{OctopusVariables}` where you would like the replacement to happen and then use the [Regular Expression Find and Replace](https://library.octopusdeploy.com/#!/step-template/actiontemplate-file-system-regular-expression-find-and-replace) library template (this means you can replace any Octopus Variable in any file outside of the package step, the only distinction to the first option)
 3. Write and use a PowerShell script to find and replace variables inside of your configuration files